SyedKumailHussainNaqvi/ProPepX/README.md

 **ProPepX** predicts binding residues in protein–peptide interactions from protein and peptide sequences.
 It combines protein-language-model embeddings with intra-molecular encoders, bidirectional protein↔peptide co-attention, gated fusion, and residue-level output heads.
 Unlike sequence-only predictors that process binding partners independently, ProPepX evaluates protein and peptide representations in a shared interaction-aware context.

-The repository provides command-line inference, a browser-based interface, pretrained and fine-tuned checkpoints, test embeddings, training scripts, and reproducibility instructions for manuscript review.
+This repository contains the official implementation of ProPepX, including the source code, command-line inference, a browser-based interface, pretrained and fine-tuned checkpoints, test embeddings, training scripts, and reproducibility instructions for manuscript review.

 ---